-(1) Computed using average shares outstanding.

-(2) The total return does not include the expenses associated with the annuity or life insurance policy through which you invest.

-(3) The Series will also indirectly bear their prorated share of expenses of any underlying funds in which it invests.
-Such expenses are not included in the calculation of this ratio.

-- (4) State Street Bank & Trust, custodian for the Series through January 29, 2010, reimbursed the Series for out-of-pocket custody expenses overbilled for the period 1998 through January 29, 2010.
+- (1) Computed using average shares outstanding. - (2) The total return does not include the expenses associated with the annuity or life insurance policy through which you invest. - (3) The Series will also indirectly bear their prorated share of expenses of any underlying funds in which it invests.
+Such expenses are not included in the calculation of this ratio. - (4) See Note 4D in the Notes to Financial Statements in the Series' annual report to shareholders for information on recapture of expense previously waived. - State Street Bank & Trust, custodian for the Series through January 29, 2010, reimbursed the Series for out-of-pocket custody expenses overbilled for the period 1998 through January 29, 2010.
 Custody fees reimbursed were excluded from the Ratio of Net Expenses to Average Net Assets and Ratio of Net Investment Income (Loss) to Average Net Assets.
-If included the impact would have been to lower the Ratio of Net Expenses to Average Net Assets and increase the Ratio of Net Investment Income (Loss) to Average Net Assets by 0.02% (Class A) and 0.03% (Class I), respectively.
+If included the impact would have been to lower the Ratio of Net Expenses to Average Net Assets and increase the Ratio of Net Investment Income (Loss) to Average Net Assets by 0.04%.
 Custody fees reimbursed were included in Total Return.
-If excluded the impact would have been to lower the Total Return by 0.03%. - (5) Net expense ratios include proxy expenses. - (6) Due to a change in expense cap, the ratio shown is a blended expense ratio.
+If excluded the impact would have been to lower the Total Return by 0.04%. - (6) Net expense ratios include proxy expenses. - Due to a change in expense cap, the ratio shown is a blended expense ratio. - The Series' portfolio turnover rate increased substantially during the year ended December 31, 2019 due to a change in the Series' subadviser and associated repositioning.